 This recipe uses a quick sear, then a longer cook in the oven to make a tender, flavorful, and delicious pulled pork that you can serve on sandwiches, include as part of a BBQ platter, use to make your grilled cheese yummier, or even put on top of Macaroni and Cheese!

 We wrote this Oven Roasted Pulled Pork recipe to make BBQ-style pulled pork.
 However, you can interchange the seasonings to make different types of pulled pork for any recipe or occasion.
 Check out our suggestions below on ideas for flavors that would work great on this pork.

-What type of pork should I use?
+What type of pork should I use for pulled pork?